mozaik-association/mozaik/docs/1Memberships.md

 </figure>

 ## Membership fees
 Several membership types can be added in Mozaik.
-Each organisation can define its own membership types and link each type to a specific price and rule.
+Each organisation can define its own membership types and link each type to a price and rule.
 Members will have to pay a specific price according to these rules.

 !!! example

-    1. It is possible to set a lower price for the first year of membership compared to subsequent years.
+    1. It is possible to set a lower price for the first year of membership (compared to subsequent years)
-    2. It is possible to put a different price for people with disabilities (example: 5€ instead of 10€)
+    2. It is possible to set a different price for people with disabilities (example: 5€ instead of 10€)
-    3. Etc.
+    3. It is possible to set a different price for members above a certain age (example: members who are older than 60 years receive a 10 euro reduction)
+    4. Etc...

 !!! abstract "The goal of memberships fees"